Servít je vůl: Background

-The original inspiration for this phrase is believed to be ex-professor Radim Servít of the Faculty of Civil Engineering of the Czech Technical University in Prague.
+The original inspiration for this phrase is believed to be ex-professor Radim Servít of the Faculty of Civil Engineering of the Czech Technical University in Prague (CTU).
 He taught elasticity and strength of materials in the 1960s and was infamous for his extensive rigour in exams.
 Later accounts claim the phrase refers to a different person of the same name.